At a glance

 5. Enhances digestive health

-Incorporating cilantro into your diet can help speed up digestion by promoting the production of digestive enzymes needed for optimal digestive processes.
+Incorporating cilantro into your diet can help speed up the digestion and absorption of foods by promoting the production of digestive enzymes needed for optimal gut function.

-It also contains antispasmodic properties that help relax the gastrointestinal tract muscles, which can reduce intestinal cramping and abdominal discomfort.
+Cilantro also has antispasmodic properties that help relax the gastrointestinal tract muscles, which can reduce intestinal cramping and abdominal discomfort.

 6. Antimicrobial activity

-Research published in Foods found that antioxidants in coriander essential oil could inhibit the growth of harmful bacteria, including Bacillus subtilis and Stenotrophomonas maltophilia
+Research published in Foods found that antioxidants in coriander help inhibit the growth of harmful bacteria, including Bacillus subtilis and Stenotrophomonas maltophilia.

-Other studies found that the antimicrobial activity of coriander oil was also effective against microbes such as E. coli and Staphylococcus aureus, often associated with food poisoning.
+Its antimicrobial activity has also shown potential to be effective against microbes such as Escherichia coli and Staphylococcus aureus, often associated with food poisoning.

-These findings support the notion that coriander essential oil may effectively prevent food spoilage and foodborne illnesses.
+These findings support the notion that coriander may minimize food spoilage and reduce the risk of foodborne illnesses.

-Additionally, the antibacterial properties of the Coriandrum sativum plant can be utilized to enhance skin health by potentially reducing acne and skin inflammation.
+Additionally, the antibacterial properties of the Coriandrum sativum plant can be utilized to enhance skin health, potentially reducing the severity of acne and skin inflammation.

 7. Promotes blood sugar balance